Do you think that healthy food is boring? Not very interesting? Or even bland?

 Roll out to about £1 coin thickness and cut to shapes you like (squares or rectangles work well), leave the dough on the bottom baking parchment and prepare the rest of the dough in the same way.

-Bake for about 20 minutes on 200C (or 180 fan).
+Bake for about 20 minutes on 200C (or 180 fan) in preheated oven.
 This might look initially too long, but it's just about right!
 If you notice that your crispbread is browning too quickly lower the temperature a little.

 Remove from the baking tray to cooling rack and enjoy when it's cool enough to handle...